Reesy/ts-express-tdd-docker-nginx/README.md

 - [x] Jenkins build jobs
   - [ ] Add a jenkins job to build and test the backend
   - [ ] Add a Jenkins job to build the test frontend.
+- [ ] Better capture API errors and render a dummy template
+- [ ] write a readme on how to deploy with nginx on the machine rather that docker.

 ## Jenkins CI/CD support